Impeachment of Andrew Johnson: Verdict

 After the trial, Butler conducted hearings on the widespread reports that Republican senators had been bribed to vote for Johnson's acquittal.
 In Butler's hearings, and in subsequent inquiries, there was increasing evidence that some acquittal votes were acquired by promises of patronage jobs and cash bribes.
 Political deals were struck as well.
 Grimes received assurances that acquittal would not be followed by presidential reprisals; Johnson agreed to enforce the Reconstruction Acts, and to appoint General John Schofield to succeed Stanton.
 Nonetheless, the investigations never resulted in charges, much less convictions, against anyone.

 Moreover, there is evidence that the prosecution attempted to bribe the senators voting for acquittal to switch their votes to conviction.
 Senator Fessenden was offered the ministership to Great Britain.
 Prosecutor Butler said, "Tell [Senator Ross] that if he wants money there is a bushel of it here to be had."
 Butler's investigation also boomeranged when it was discovered that Senator Pomeroy, who voted for conviction, had written a letter to Johnson's postmaster general seeking a $40,000 bribe for Pomeroy's acquittal vote along with three or four others in his caucus.
 Butler was himself told by Wade that Wade would appoint Butler as secretary of state when Wade assumed the presidency after a Johnson conviction.
 An opinion that Senator Ross was mercilessly persecuted for his courageous vote to sustain the independence of the presidency as a branch of the federal government is the subject of an entire chapter in President John F. Kennedy's book, Profiles in Courage.
+The 1964-65 NBC network series "Profiles in Courage" based on Kennedy's book included much the same information about Senator Ross in Episode 19, Edmund G. Ross, starring Bradford Dillman as Ross.
 That opinion has been rejected by some scholars, such as Ralph Roske, and endorsed by others, such as Avery Craven.